ColeSwinford/Funky-Monkey-Friday-Bot/README.md

-# Funky-Monkey-Friday-Bot \\ Currently experiencing hosting reliability issues, will be moving to a dedicate raspberry pi soon
+# Funky-Monkey-Friday-Bot
-An open-source, configurable Discord bot that alerts your server when it's Funky Monkey Friday!
+Note: Currently experiencing hosting reliability issues, will be moving to a dedicate raspberry pi soon An open-source, configurable Discord bot that alerts your server when it's Funky Monkey Friday!

 Add it to your server here! https://discord.com/api/oauth2/authorize?client_id=927716084944076810&permissions=183296&scope=bot